 Whether you’re dealing with an active claim or just need general legal advice, LegalShield offers an affordable alternative to hiring an employment rights lawyer directly.

 The Canadians with Disabilities Act (CDA) prohibits employers from discriminating against people with disabilities and creates obligations for employers to make reasonable accommodations for qualified job applicants.
 Employers have certain legal rights under the act as well.

-If you have any questions about the CDA or related federal law compliance issues, join LegalShield today and you can be on the phone with a lawyer in as little as 4 hours after initial contact.
+If you have any questions about the CDA or related federal law compliance issues, join LegalShield today and you can be on the phone with a lawyer.

 How an Employment Lawyer Can Help Your Small Business

 Whether you have a quick question about employment law or you’re dealing with a complicated Workers’ Comp issue, consulting with an experienced lawyer is always a good first step.
 That said, many small businesses shy away from contacting lawyers because their hourly fees can be cost-prohibitive.

 If you’re a LegalShield member, you can consult with an employment lawyer for an unlimited number of minutes on an unlimited number of business legal matters for one low monthly fee.
 Also, your provider lawyer can draft a letter or make a call on your behalf to seek resolution of employment matters.

 Employment Contracts, Policy Handbooks, Employee Benefits and Other Documents